outside-edge/elo_cricket/README.md

 ## Elo Ratings of International Cricket Teams By Format

-The ICC only lists the [current ranking of cricket teams](https://www.icc-cricket.com/rankings/mens/team-rankings/odi).
+The ICC only lists only the [current ranking of cricket teams](https://www.icc-cricket.com/rankings/mens/team-rankings/odi).
 To address the paucity of historical ranking data, we generate monthly ELO ratings of all international cricket teams by format.
-We use

 ### Cricket Match Outcome Data